 Nothing could be simpler!
 To return the soil to the earth, equip yourself with the right tools:

 Simply collect this good soil from the surface and store it in a bucket or wheelbarrow.
-Work in dry weather.
-If not using it immediately, let it dry for a few days, sieve it, then store it in bags, like compost sacks.
-Molehill soil is ready to use!
-Use it alone or enriched with good compost, organic fertiliser, potting mix, or sand to create a rich, complete substrate.
+Proceed in dry weather.
+If you don't use it immediately, let it dry for a few days, sieve it, then store it in bags, such as compost bags.
+The molehill soil is ready to use!
+It can be used alone or enriched with good compost, organic fertiliser, a bit of potting compost or sand to create a rich and complete substrate.

 What are the uses of molehill soil?